Sereg20/Task_Center/IPS_config/1 Source System Config/README.md

 - Authentication - BasicAuthentication
 - User - Client ID of the System Administrator that was created during IAS configuration
 - Password - Password of the System Administrator that was created during IAS configuration
-- ias.group.filter - displayName eq "**Task_Center**" (the value is equal to the User Group that was created during IAS Configuration)
+- ias.group.filter - displayName eq "**Task_Center**" (the value is equal to the User Group name that was created during IAS Configuration)
-- ias.user.filter - groups.display eq "**Task_Center**" (the value is equal to the User Group that was created during IAS Configuration)
+- ias.user.filter - groups.display eq "**Task_Center**" (the value is equal to the User Group name that was created during IAS Configuration)

 ![System params](./Images/2.2.1.png "System params")